Are you worried about technologies impact on your children’s development

 Prepare your children for a healthy digital behavior.

-Talk to your child about internet safety before it becomes an issue.
+Talk to your child about internet safety and their growing digital literacy before it becomes an issue.
 It is important for every parent to understand that information in the cyber-universe is permanent and not difficult to retrieve to be used against you given proper motivation.
 It is very important to ask your children who they talk to online or if they have friends they only know online.
 Find out If they talk to someone who upsets or worries them.
 Make sure they feel they can come to you if they have any uncomfortable exchanges on the web.
 Are they sharing pictures of themselves?
 Make sure your child knows that they can talk to you if they are feeling pressured into sending or receiving personal or sexual images.

 Warning signs of problematic digital behavior: What signs to look for.